 Think of “connections” or people in your “professional network” to be more like friends.
 Friends tend to help friends when they are in need.

 The more professional friends you make, the wider your network becomes which can lead to more jobs, internships and opportunities.

 An informational interview sounds more complex and scarier than it really is.
-It's just a conversation with someone, like a professional or alum, about their career story as well as insider tips about a job/internship, industry or company.
-Everyone has a story to tell so just ask about it.
+It's just a conversation with someone, like a professional or alum, about their career story.
+You may also get insider tips about a job/internship, industry or company.
+Everyone has a story to tell, so just ask about it.

 Hint: Just like you, when they started out, someone probably helped them along the way.

 Hello, my name is [fill in your name].